Overview

 The Native Children’s Research Exchange (NCRE) brings together researchers studying child development from birth through emerging adulthood in Native communities, including American Indian, Alaska Native, and Native Hawaiian.
 NCRE provides opportunities for the open exchange of information and ideas, collaborative relationship building, and the dissemination of knowledge about Native children’s development.
 Mentoring early career investigators and graduate students, particularly those who are themselves American Indian, Alaska Native, or Native Hawaiian, is central to NCRE’s mission.

 The NCRE Scholars Program provides career development support to early-stage investigators and late-stage graduate students interested in pursuing research on substance use and disorder and Native child and adolescent development.
-To date, the NCRE Scholars program has supported the career development of 34 Scholars in 12 cohorts.
+To date, the NCRE Scholars program has supported the career development of 37 Scholars in 13 cohorts.
 Early stage investigators, including junior faculty and post-doctoral fellows, and late-stage doctoral students in psychology, sociology, public health, anthropology, education, or related disciplines are eligible to apply.

-The NCRE Scholars program is supported by a grant from the National Institute on Drug Abuse (R25DA061492; Sarche and Ivanich, PIs).
+The NCRE Scholars program is currently supported by a grant from the National Institute on Drug Abuse (R25DA061492; Sarche and Ivanich, PIs).

 Program Description